-Our option is to do what is right, that is recommend for the continued employment inspite of the deviation and lapse, which will definitely cause heads to roll (including mine), or save our ass by just ending the employment of the male staff and consider him casualty of life’s unfairness.
+Our options then are to do what is right, that is recommended for the continued employment in spite of the deviation and lapse, which will definitely cause heads to roll (including mine), or save our ass by just ending the employment of the male staff and consider him a casualty of life’s unfairness.

 Immediately, I was asked to explain (twin notice rule is in motion/ I am afforded due process) by one of the executives.
-So I did, explaining that the situation, the male staff, (myself and 2 female staffs who may have been negligent) be given consideration.
+So I did, explaining that the situation, the male staff, (myself and 2 female staff who may have been negligent) be given consideration.

 Nevertheless, the executive respected my recommendation and endorsed my request for approval.
-I can not also blame my two female staffs who were in the thick of preparation for the opening of our grandest business center, the one our company will showcase to the world.
+I can not also blame my two female staffs who were in the thick of preparation for the opening of our grandest business center to date, the one our company will showcase to the world.
 And of course, accountability goes to me as well as their Manager and head of the Division.

 Have prayed hard for God’s grace on this matter.
-I left my anxiety and fear in the Master’s feet hoping for the best at the same time preparing for the worse.
+I left my anxiety and fear at the Master’s feet hoping for the best at the same time preparing for the worse.
 This chapter in my career is another learning experience… prayerfully the experience will add value to my character.

 Have you gone thru a similar experience?
 What did you do?